 This screen basically needs to know three things:

-- Which return periods you want your project(s) to use.
+- Which return periods you want your project(s) to use (Rational and NRCS).

-- Which storm distribution you want to use.
+- Which storm distribution you want to use (NRCS only).

-- Rainfall precipitation amounts associated with Items 1 & 2.
+- Rainfall precipitation amounts associated with Items 1 & 2 (NRCS only).

 1. Choose Your Return Periods